Spain aims for all care home residents to get first COVID-19 vaccine dose by weekend | Health

 Since kicking off its vaccination campaign at the end of December and with new infections on the rise, Spain has focused its efforts on inoculating elderly nursing-home residents who are particularly vulnerable to COVID-19.
 During the first wave of infection from March-May the virus devastated the care-home population, killing some 20,000 people, according to preliminary data reported by El Pais newspaper and broadcaster RTVE.
 The total official death toll from the virus now stands at 52,275.

 From Jan.
 18, health authorities will begin administering the second round of the double-dose Pfizer-BioNTech jab to the earliest recipients of the first shot.
-"We believe this week Spain will reach cruising speed in its vaccination plan," Illa said.
+"We believe this week Spain will reach cruising speed in its vaccination plan," Illa said, adding the inosculation drive continued in many places despite the chaos caused by Storm Filomena.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)